Business and Employment Support

 Ukrainian Employment Survey

-The Government has confirmed that Ukrainian refugees are able to work in the UK for up to three years.
+The Government has confirmed that Ukrainian refugees are able to work in the UK for up to 3 years.
 South Cambridgeshire District Council is collaborating with local partners, communities, and businesses to ensure that we understand the barriers Ukrainian guests are facing in finding suitable employment.
 Can anyone hosting Ukrainian guests please make their guests aware of the following survey.
-By guests completing it, this will help the Council provide the most appropriate support possible.
+By guests completing it, this will help us provide the most appropriate support possible.

 Free employment support for Ukrainian refugees

 Form the Future is part of the Cambridgeshire and Peterborough Region of Learning and offers help to unemployed Ukrainian refugees aged 15 to 24 years old to help them figure out what to do next in education or employment.
 Its qualified team can help guests get the skills and confidence they need, figure out their next steps in employment or education and offer free optional ongoing support right up until December 2023.